 Failed Assassination Attempt

 At the Battle of Chickamauga (September 19-September 20, 1863), Forrest’s cavalry won accolades for dismounting and fighting alongside the infantry on the Confederate right flank.
-When the Yankees withdrew toward Chattanooga, Tennessee, Forrest unsuccessfully implored General Bragg to pursue.
+When the Yankees withdrew toward Chattanooga, Tennessee, Forrest unsuccessfully implored General Bragg to pursue the enemy.

 Outraged by Bragg’s refusal to give chase to the retreating Federals, Forrest openly criticized the commanding general.
 Bragg responded with a message to Forrest, stating that “The commanding general desires that you will without delay turn over the troops of your command, previously ordered, to Major General Wheeler.”
 Forrest, who had vowed never to serve under Wheeler again, confronted Bragg and announced that he refused to serve under Wheeler or Bragg.